telota/docker-mattermost/README.md

 - `DB_USER` (default: `postgres` / `root`)

+# Using the cli tools

+You can use the [cli tools](https://docs.mattermost.com/administration/command-line-tools.html), e.g. to invite a user:

+    docker exec -t <container_name_or_id> platform user invite johndoe@internationale.org central_committee

 # Building the image

 The source repository contains a `Makefile` that can be used to build the image